raajthakur1/Thakur-Raaj-Portfolio/docs/index.md

-# Raaj's Porfolio
+# Raaj's Portfolio

 Welcome to my documentation for my engineering/CS courses.
 This site contains documentation for all of my assignments and projects.

 ## Purpose
-The goal of this porfolio is to:
+The goal of this portfolio is to:

 - Document my assignments and projects for this course
 - Provide resources and information to future AP Networking students